eclipse-thingweb/playground/README.md

 ## Packages

 * You can use the `playground-assertion` package to integrate assertion testing via an API in your own packages.
-The assertions package can be found [here](./packages/playground-assertions/).
+The assertions package can be found [here](./packages/playground-assertions/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/assertions).
 * You can use the `playground-cli` package to test one/multiple TDs via the command line or execute assertion testing with it.
-The cli for the playground can be found [here](./packages/playground-cli/).
+The cli for the playground can be found [here](./packages/playground-cli/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/cli).
 * You can use the `playground-core` package as an API to validate TDs in your own packages.
-The core package can be found [here](./packages/playground-core/).
+The core package can be found [here](./packages/playground-core/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/core).
 * You can use the `playground-defaults` package to add/remove explicitly stated default values in a TD.
-The default package can be found [here](./packages/playground-defaults/).
+The default package can be found [here](./packages/playground-defaults/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/defaults).
 * You can use the `playground-gist_backend` package to host a backend for the gist-submission functionality of the browser version of the playground.
-The package can be found [here](./packages/playground-gist_backend).
+The package can be found [here](./packages/playground-gist_backend) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/gist_backend).
 * You can use the `playground-td_to_openAPI` package to create an openAPI instance from a Thing Description.
-The package can be found [here](./packages/playground-td_to_openAPI).
+The package can be found [here](./packages/playground-td_to_openAPI) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/td_to_openapi).
 * You can use the `playground-web` package to host/adapt your own browser version of the WoT playground.
-The web package can be found [here](./packages/playground-web/).
+The web package can be found [here](./packages/playground-web/) or [on NPM](https://www.npmjs.com/package/@thing-description-playground/web).

 ## Examples